qiniu/formstate-x/dumi/docs/guide/composition/index.md

 <FullNameInput state={form.$.name} />
 ```

 The best part is that no matter how complex component `FullNameInput` (or its state) is, its API follows the pattern: function `createState` & component `Input`.
-The parent component does not need to know details about `FullNameInput`, and `FullNameInput` does not to known anything about its parent comoponent (or the form), which makes composition easy and structure fractal.
+The parent component does not need to know details about `FullNameInput`, and `FullNameInput` does not need to know anything about its parent comoponent (or the form), which makes composition easy and the whole structure fractal.

 ### Input List

-Sometimes we need to collect list of input from user and the size of list is uncertain - user can add or remove input item dynamically.
+Sometimes we need to collect list of input from user and the size of list is uncertain—user can add or remove input item dynamically.
 Here we will show how to deal with such cases with formstate-x.

 <code src="./input-list.tsx"></code>

-The above demo shows a form in which user can submit more than one phone number.
+The above demo shows how to make a form in which user can submit more than one phone number with `ArrayFormState`.
 We can validate each phone number on the field state, also validate the number list on the array form state.
-Note that the array form state can also be child state of another form state - it's totally composible.
+Note that the array form state can also be child state of another form state—it's totally composable.